Video Link: https://vimeo.com/293247736

-Although there are some major steps you can take to control high levels of anxiety and stress, including medical treatment, there are a lot of little things that you can do to deflate stress before it becomes problematic, or reduce stress in your life by recognizing that stress and making the conscious effort to overcome it.
+Although there are some significant steps you can take to control high levels of anxiety and stress, including medical treatment, there are a lot of little things that you can do to deflate tension before it becomes problematic or reduce stress in your life by recognizing that stress and making the conscious effort to overcome it.

 Chewing Gum Can Help Alleviate Stress

 Scientific research has shown that chewing gum can help alleviate anxiety.
 A study conducted in Japan shows that chewing gum for ten minutes can help control physiological factors associated with stress, as well as reducing feelings of pressure in the minds of the participants.

 Specifically, chewing gum was shown to reduce cortisol levels in the bloodstream, one of the primary stress hormones produced by the body.
 Researchers also hypothesize that chewing gum can provide these benefits in other ways, including improving circulation to the brain via motor activity.

 This is sometimes referred to as Forest Therapy.
 For reasons that are not entirely clear, both body and mind respond to being outside and experiencing nature.
 This is another concept that comes from Japan, and research shows that spending time in the outdoors can both suppress cortisol levels and improve blood pressure.

 There is even evidence that spending time outdoors can help promote better immune system function by boosting the production of NK cells, which are important in both preventing cancer and fighting off infection.
 Research shows that spending a weekend in the forest can increase the activity of NK Cells by fifty percent, and the benefits persist for as long as a month.

 The way that humans respond to a positive experience is through the act of smiling.
 It makes sense that people that know how to keep a smile on their faces are more likely to be less stressed.